OpenDSA/OpenDSA/RST/en/Searching/UnsortedSearch.rst

    Such an input is legal in our model, so the algorithm is incorrect.

 Is this proof correct?
-Hopefully it is reasonably obvious to you that not all algorithms must search through the list in a specific order, so not all algorithms have to look at position **L** [:math:`n`] last.
+While true for the "standard" left-to-right linear search algorithm, hopefully it is reasonably obvious to you that not all algorithms must search through the list in that specific order, so not all algorithms have to look at position **L** [:math:`n`] last.

 OK, so we can try to dress up the proof by making the process a bit more